 Drag starts for free, but if you want to unlock its full power, it’s just $9/month/user.
 We believe that simple solutions make everything better for both sides because they decrease the amount of new information you need to learn something new.

-Lots of features isn’t always the best, so you have to really understand what works best for your company by thinking about what you really need.
+Lots of features aren’t always the best, so you have to really understand what works best for your company by thinking about what you really need.

 You can add labels to your cards, so every task belongs somewhere.
 Here are some other features you can add to your cards: